-For further information please contact your Mathematics teacher or Mr Duckering (Head of Mathematics).
+For further information please contact Mr Dumbleton (Head of Mathematics).

 Combined Science GCSE (Trilogy)

 Examination Board: AQA Specification: Trilogy 8464 Biology 8461/Chemistry 8462/Physics 8463

 The Combined Science: Trilogy GCSE qualification equates to 2 GCSEs.
 Pupils follow a two year course consisting of a series of units which develop competence in the science disciplines of biology, chemistry and physics.
 The Separate Science GCSE qualification equates to 3 GCSEs in which pupils study an extra module (in italics below) and content in addition to the curriculum for the Combined Science: Trilogy GCSE.